vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 tags: hibernate postgresql
 ---

-As you may be aware, the use of @Converters allows for the seamless translation of JSON objects to and from domain objects.
+As you may be aware, the use of `@Converters` allows for the seamless translation of JSON objects to and from domain objects.
 However, there is a limitation to this approach in that it prohibits the use of JSON functionalities in JPQL queries, forcing one to rely solely on native SQL queries.
 To overcome this limitation, a custom Hibernate dialect that supports JSONB type and functions can be implemented, thereby exposing them to the JPQL level.

-To accomplish this, we can create a custom Hibernate dialect that is based on PostgisDialect, as we plan to incorporate both PostGIS and JSON in our application.
+To accomplish this, we can create a custom Hibernate dialect that is based on `PostgisDialect`, as we plan to incorporate both PostGIS and JSON in our application.
 This can be achieved by overriding the `registerTypesAndFunctions` function.
 The source code for this implementation can be found on [GitHub](https://github.com/vasily-kartashov/postgis-spring-data-jpa-example/commit/8e2409def78b611bcb3d18d070e36ab65c61443f).

 Our objective is to achieve three key goals: